 Professor Pierre-Richard Agenor, The University of Manchester

-The overall objective is to contribute to the economic growth progress of Sub-Saharan Africa by drawing policy lessons for the design of macroprudential rules aimed at mitigating the impact of financial volatility on economic growth.
+The overall objective was to contribute to the economic growth progress of Sub-Saharan Africa by drawing policy lessons for the design of macroprudential rules aimed at mitigating the impact of financial volatility on economic growth.
 Although much of the debate has focused on the implications of financial volatility for short-term economic stability, the emphasis of the research is on the long-term effects of such volatility.

 From that perspective, the global financial crisis raises some important issues;

 - How does financial volatility affect long-run growth?

 - Can macroprudential rules designed to reduce the procyclicality of financial systems be detrimental to long-run growth?